alwaysanthony/Credit_Risk_Analysis/README.md

 ![chart](Resources/4.PNG)

-The balanced accuracy score is 62%.
-Low risk precision is 100% while high risk is only 1%.
+-The balanced accuracy score is 62%.
+-Low risk precision is 100% while high risk is only 1%.

 ### Undersampling CluseterCentroid